bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 }
 ```

+Note that the output path declaration uses the new `fastq` variable in place of
+the hard-coded file name.

 ## Configuration parameters

+Using hard-coded file paths, such as the case for our input BAM files, is not
-The hard-coded BAM file path is not ideal.
-Each time we want to run the pipeline
+ideal.
+Each time we want to run the pipeline on a new set of input BAM files,
-on a new set of input BAM files, we'd need to change the workflow file.
-Instead
+we'd need to change the workflow file.
+Instead this should be a parameter that
-this should be a parameter that can be configured for each run.
+can be configured for each run.

 Change the BAM channel so it uses a parameter named `bam_files` as follows.

 ```
 // junction_detection.nf

-// ...
+...

 workflow {